 In patients with foot drop, they frequently present with a high steppage gait where they raise the thigh up in an exaggerated manner while walking as if they are climbing the stairs.
 They also have an uncontrolled slapping of the foot and toes against the ground.
 A drop foot is a serious condition resulting in damage or degenerative changes in the nerves that control leg and foot movements.
 The damage is directly linked to the degree and severity of a slipped disc.
 Therefore; those with a slipped disc should do their utmost best to obtain the needed non-surgical care as soon as possible.

 The Best Non-Surgical Treatment for an L4-L5 Slip-Disc

-We have been treating many severe lower back cases, such as slipped disc, at L4/L5, and 90% of them have improved!
+We have been treating many severe lower back cases, such as a slipped disc, at L4-L5, and 90% of them have improved!
 If you or any of your friends are experiencing similar symptoms, please do not hesitate to give us a call today!
-Centers have provided non-invasive treatment for the L4/L5 slipped disc through the efforts of the best research-based chiropractors in Malaysia, advanced clinical physiotherapists, and specialized methods and technology specific for slipped disc.
-If you have been diagnosed with an L4/L5 slipped disc, we are your best bet for a speedy recovery.
+Centers have provided non-invasive treatment for the L4-L5 slipped disc through the efforts of the best research-based chiropractors in Malaysia, advanced clinical physiotherapists, and specialized methods and technology specific for a slipped disc.
+If you have been diagnosed with an L4-L5 slipped disc, we are your best bet for a speedy recovery.
 Our methods and technology have helped thousands.
-Visit one of our centers for the best and most effective L4/L5 slipped disc treatment in Malaysia.
+Visit one of our centers for the best and most effective L4-L5 slipped disc treatment in Malaysia.